Activities & Events

 Kona Brewers Festival - March 11, 2017: Experience the magic of talented Chefs and Brewers uniting for the Annual Kona Brewers Festival in Kailua Kona, HI.
 Indulge in the flavors of island style cuisine coupled with craft beers from all over the country, all while supporting Hawaii Island charities!

 Hawai’i Island Festival of Birds - September 2017: Celebrate Hawai‘i’s unique blend of birds from native honeycreepers found nowhere else in the world to common backyard birds from five continents.
-The first annual Hawai‘i Island Festival of Birds – Ha‘akula Manu, brought to you as a program of PATH (Peoples Advocacy for Trails in Hawaii), will signal the official opening of the Hawai‘i Island Coast to Coast Birding Trail.
+The second annual Hawai‘i Island Festival of Birds – Ha‘akula Manu, brought to you as a program of PATH (Peoples Advocacy for Trails in Hawaii), will signal the official opening of the Hawai‘i Island Coast to Coast Birding Trail.

 Kupuna Hula Festival – September 2017 : Join Sheraton Kona Resort a& Spa for the Kupuna Hula Festival where Hawaii Island’s most experienced and talented kupuna or elder hula dancers perform live.
 King Kalakaua revived hula dancing, calling it “The language of the heart, and therefore the heartbeat of the Hawaiian people.”
 The festival features a halau (hula school) competition, the festival was created to perpetuate the art of hula and offer an opportunity to perform and compete.
 As part of the 30 days of Aloha celebration, the Hawaii Island Festival is proud to extend its warm Aloha the whole month of October in a celebration of the history, culture, food, dance and sports throughout Hawaii island.
 Photo credit: Alvis Upitis